 - The Government provides health insurance to 21.4% of the population.

-- People from 135 countries live in the Cayman Islands.
+- People from at least 135 countries live in the Cayman Islands.

 - 20.3% of the Caymanian population 15 years or older have a bachelor’s or higher degree.